friflo/friflo-EcGui-MonoGame/README.md

 ## Goals

 - Provide instant access to entities their components, tags and relations at runtime via **Explorer** and **Inspector** window.

+- Provides a good understanding of how ECS query filters work by adding or removing components or tags in the **Explorer**.
+  The demo allows you to immediately dive deep into ECS without coding.

 - **EcGui** accelerates development speed of your ECS significant.
   It makes the need of a debugger (Watch & Variables window) or logging in big parts obsolete.
+  Typical weak points using a debugger or logging:
+  * Debugger: requires to stop process and finding all required data is time consuming.
+  * Logging: Overlogging impacts performance, disk space and bandwidth.
+Logging less data carries the risk of missing important data.
+    Logging clutters the code with log statements and may introduced exceptions.

 - Integration requires only 3 simple method calls:
   ```cs
   // on startup